Perfectly sweet and dense, a slice of this scrumptious Sour Cream Pound Cake is delightful topped with seasonal berries and a dollop of whipped cream.

 I had planned to make a sauce from some raspberries I found buried deep in the freezer, but in the end, just used a few fresh berries for garnish.
 If serving to company, a sweetened raspberry sauce and a dollop of whipped cream would up the elegant factor.
 Either way, a winner.

-When you’re not sure of someone’s likes and dislikes, this sour cream pound cake is the perfect cake to serve or give as a gift.
-I find vanilla anything is usually a winner.
+When you’re not sure of someone’s likes and dislikes, this sour cream pound cake recipe is perfect to serve or give as a gift.
+Unlike other flavors, like coconut or mint, vanilla anything is usually a winner.
 There are a few odd ducks who don’t like chocolate (or are allergic—poor souls), then others like the hubby who won’t eat nuts, coconut, dried fruit, and on and on.

 We kept a few slices at home but some went to Bill’s mom, a tiny Irish woman who deserves a treat and the rest to some dear friends.
 If you don’t have any sour cream on hand, this pound cake recipe using heavy cream is another tasty choice!
 My family really enjoyed this beautiful Bundt, and hope it spread some cheer and smiles to all who indulged.